There is no autumn without desserts based on the baked pumpkin. These are easy recipes, with a high degree of fluffiness and are extremely fragrant!

 It is rich in fiber and has few calories, and I make the most of it every season.
 I like the aroma of the house when I have pumpkin in the oven, and I don’t even mention the taste.

 This time, these muffins also contain spices, and the dessert is delicious.
-I recommend these muffins with baked pumpkin, wild blueberries, and walnuts, especially for the little ones.
+I recommend these tiny desserts with baked pumpkin, wild blueberries, and walnuts, especially for the little ones.

 This post contains affiliate links.
 Please read our Disclaimer for more info.